cerenyanik/Best_Survival_Model_Detection-Titanic/README.md

 ### Some of the questions I aim to answer in Exploratory Data Analysis are:
 - What was the general passenger profile?
-- What was the percentage of survivors by socio-economic class?
+- What was the percentage of survivors according to socio-economic class?
-- What was the percentage of survivors by gender?
+- What was the percentage of survivors according to gender?
-- What was the probability of survival by age?
+- What was the probability of survival according to age?
 - What was the probability of survival of those with siblings/spouse?
 - What was the probability of survival of those with parents/children?
 - What was the passenger fare survival relationship?
+- What was the percentage of survivors according to the embarkment point?

 Find out more about this dataset here: https://www.kaggle.com/competitions/titanic/overview